 Supreme Court

-It is the last of the Brazilian judiciary and, like the Superior Court of Justice, is located in Brasilia.
+It is the last level of the Brazilian judiciary and, like the Superior Court of Justice, is located in Brasilia.
 One of the main roles of this federal court is to rule over appeals against decisions rendered by a Federal or a State High Court or, even, decisions rendered by the Superior Court of Justice, when these decisions:

 - declare a given treaty, convention or federal law as unconstitutional; or